masneyb/cavedbmanager/README.md

   quads in West Virginia that are underlain by karst.
 * Copy sample entrance photos and maps:
   `cp -dpRv sample-bulletin/feature_attachments/ /usr/local/cavedbmanager-data/`
-* Add sample bulletin data to MySQL:
+* Add sample bulletin data to PostgreSQL:
-  `cat sample-bulletin/sample-bulletin.sql | mysql -uroot cavedb`
+  `cat sample-bulletin/sample-bulletin.sql | psql cavedb`
 * Start the server and log into the web interface.
   * Click on the Bulletins link on the main page.
 In the documents column, click on the generate link.
 After a few minutes, refresh the page and